JuliaFolds2/OhMyThreads.jl/docs/src/literate/falsesharing/falsesharing.md

 the full computation into parts.
 Specifically, the idea is to divide the data into chunks, compute the partial sums of these chunks in parallel, and finally sum up the partial results.
-(Note that we will not concern ourselves with potential minor or catastrophic numerical errors due to potential rearrangements of terms in the summation.)
+(Note that we will not concern ourselves with potential minor or catastrophic numerical errors due to potential rearrangements of terms in the summation here.)

 A common, manual implementation of this idea might look like this: